 - The Paralyzer : It's his specialty, with three "Force Lift" cards that almost completely incapacitate a character, rendering them unable to move, attack or defend until their controlling player discards three cards.

 The Heroes' powerhouse, Mace Windu has powerful defensive and offensive abilities, can move quickly, and draw cards, at the expense of having little to no abilities outside of direct combat.

-- Area of Effect: "Whirlwind Attack" hits every adjacent opponent.
+- Area of Effect: "Whirlwind Attack" hits every adjacent opponent and cannot be blocked.

 - Charged Attack: Or defence.
-"Battlemind"'s value is equal to how many cards he's got left in hand, so it's better to spend 2 or 3 turns drawing as many cards as possible before attacking for maximum efficiency.
+"Battlemind" (his Signature Move card)'s attack or defence value is equal to how many cards he's got left in hand, so it's better to spend 2 or 3 turns drawing as many cards as possible before attacking for maximum efficiency.

-- Lightning Bruiser: He's got nearly as much HP as Darth Vader, has 4 cards that allow him to move and draw, excellent attack cards, and good defense.
+- Lightning Bruiser: He's got nearly as much HP as Darth Vader, has 4 cards that allow him to move and draw, excellent attack cards, and good defence.

 - Spin Attack: Implied with his "Whirlwind Attack" card, which deals unblockable damage to all adjacent opponents.